Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 In the output, look for `denied { ... }` and `tclass=...` entries.
 If relevant denials are found, proceed to the policy customization or troubleshooting sections below.

-> 👉 For alternative audit log search methods (exact process matching, filtering by time, etc.), see [Audit Log Search Cheat Sheet](selinux-service-policy-troubleshooting.md#1-identify-denied-operations) in the related document: [SELinux Policy Troubleshooting](selinux-service-policy-troubleshooting.md).
+> 👉 For alternative audit log search methods (exact process matching, filtering by time, etc.), see the [Audit Log Search Cheat Sheet](selinux-service-policy-troubleshooting.md#1-identify-denied-operations) in the related document: [SELinux Policy Troubleshooting](selinux-service-policy-troubleshooting.md).

 ---

 ## Customize the Policy — Automatic Way (Moderate Security: Allow All `unreserved_ports` from httpd)

 > ⚠️ **Caution:**
 > When filtering audit logs for use with `audit2allow`, be aware that using the `-m` option (e.g., `-m AVC,USER_AVC,SELINUX_ERR,USER_SELINUX_ERR`) may accidentally exclude relevant SELinux messages.
 > For best results, omit the `-m` option when piping `ausearch` output to `audit2allow`; the tool will ignore unrelated messages and process all necessary SELinux denials.

 ### Preview the Resultant Rule